 For many employees, the first time they hear the term ‘settlement agreement’ is when their employer offers them one.
 If you’ve never seen one before, it can be quite daunting.

-The purpose of this blog post is to help employees to understand what a settlement agreement is and what they should do if they receive one.
+This article aims to help employees understand what a settlement agreement is and what they should do if they receive one.

 - the settlement agreement must be in writing

-- it should set out the particular claims that the employee is settling (this list can sometime run to 3 pages)
+- it should set out the particular claims that the employee is settling (this list can sometimes run to several pages)

 - the employee must get legal advice.

 So, it’s not an option for an employee just to accept a deal and walk away.
-The employee must get legal advice or the settlement agreement isn’t legally binding.
+The employee must get legal advice on the settlement agreement.
+Otherwise, it isn’t legally binding.
 That’s why the employer will usually pay the employee’s legal costs for obtaining advice on the agreement.

 In other words, they can discuss the option of a settlement agreement off the record.
 The discussions can’t be used in evidence if the dispute ends up in an employment tribunal.